A link to reset your password has been sent to your email

 Today you will have time to do some of the action-filled activities that the area offers.
 Bungee jump or gorge swing off the Victoria Falls Bridge that links Zambia and Zimbabwe and have a different view of the Victoria Falls at the same time.
 This bridge is constructed to carry railway, road, and foot traffic.
 For an adrenaline activity, closer to the Zambezi River, choose a half day or full day white water rafting adventure.
 Many of our groups opt to spend their final evening together aboard a sunset cruise along the Zambezi River with game-viewing, beautiful scenery, and an open bar.
 We recommend that you book an extra day or two post-tour to make the most of your stay.

-Some changes might also be totally out of our control, like changes in visa fees and procedures, available activities etc. and might differ to what we have advised on our website.
+Some changes might also be beyond our control, like changes in visa fees and procedures, available activities etc. and might differ to what we have advised on our website.
 If changes take place while you are on the road, our adventure crew will be informed immediately, and this information will be conveyed to you.
 The adventure crew will give you all possible assistance to manage these changes.

 We reserves the right to change or use similar accommodation.
 Please take note that the Final Rooming List (which will be sent 30 days prior to departure) overrides the website details and Itinerary details.